0xAJPanda/unichain-node/README.md

 By default, the data directory is stored in `${PROJECT_ROOT}/geth-data`.
 You can override this by modifying the value of `HOST_DATA_DIR` variable in the [`.env`](./.env) file.

+## Make sure to back up your node key located at : ~/unichain-node/geth-data/geth